jonaskello/wpc-cabinet/README.md

 About lock mitre joints, see this [image](references/mitre-lock-joint.jpeg) from this [thread](https://pinside.com/pinball/forum/topic/peanuts-pinball).
 Also see [this image](http://pinballmakers.com/wiki/index.php/File:Mitre-bit.png) from this [page](http://pinballmakers.com/wiki/index.php/Construction).
 And [this page](https://howtobuildapinballmachine.wordpress.com/tag/miter-lock/) has some more information.

+## Backbox Joints

+The backbox joints should be according to the model.

 # Components

 ## Cabinet Left/Right Side